 This is our advanced physics laboratory that offers state-of-the-art experimental training in specialist experiments to our advanced undergrads and graduate students.
 There is more project work, troubleshooting, experimental design and lots of open-ended inquiries.
 The course also comprises components of scientific writing, presentation, computation, workshop practice and innovation.

-Logistics
+Logistics and outline

 - Grading mental picture